Myk7o/VISIONERS_SATELLITE_IMAGE_FIELD_BOUNDARY_IDENTIFICATION-/docs/code/GMM_field_identification/ReadMe.md

 ### Visualization
 - Field boundary polygons are visualized overlaid on True Color Imagery for confirmation.
 - Comparative visualizations highlight identified boundaries against ground truth data, such as Meta AI’s **Segment Anything** model.

 ---

+## GMM and SLIC Tests

+The **GMM and SLIC Tests** file provides a comprehensive evaluation of the approach under different circumstances, including variations in imagery resolution, cropping patterns, and environmental conditions.
+It helps validate the robustness and scalability of the segmentation methodology.

+---